 A hydration bladder is an excellent way of carrying a personal reservoir of clean drinking water in your bug out bag which is easily stored, accessible and versatile in an emergency situation.

-Most bladders will fit well inside a good size tactical bag or grab bag, with many backpacks including a dedicated area for them (and some even including one with the bag itself).
+Most hydration bladders will fit well inside a good size tactical bag or grab bag, with many backpacks including a dedicated area for them (and some even include one with the bag itself).

-The inclusion of a hydration bladder in your go bag will likely mean that when SHTF, the only thing you’ll need to do before bugging out is to fill the reservoir from the faucet before packing it up and hitting the road.
+The inclusion of a hydration bladder in your bug out bag list and will likely mean that when disaster strikes, the only thing you’ll need to do before bugging out is to fill the reservoir from the faucet before packing it up and hitting the road.

 Our Pick: Platypus Big Zip LP Reservoir

 Platypus are one of the leading names when it comes to high quality hydration bladders and the Big Zip LP is no exception providing a high capacity reservoir which will make sure that you have a primary source of clean, taste-free water contained directly in your bug out bag from the moment you leave home.